Johnny Depp Pens Foreword for Connecticut Teacher's Book

-It’s a story about Hollywood and humility and a high school chemistry teacher from Berlin with some bigtime credentials to back her latest children’s book.
+It’s a story about Hollywood and humility and a high school chemistry teacher from Berlin, Connecticut, with some big time credentials to back her latest children’s book.

 “I’ve been unbelievably blessed,” Katie Vandrilla said.